(This post was last published on January 15th, 2018. We’ve updated it for accuracy and completeness.)

 While Amazon takes care of the entire fulfillment process for you, they only do so once they have the inventory in their hands.
 Sellers can struggle with preparing and shipping their items to Amazon’s fulfillment centers.

 You must forecast the items you think you’re going to sell and then must properly label and ship them to Amazon.
 It takes more time, planning, and costs to ship your products to the right warehouses.
-It’s even more difficult if you’re sending out multiple products.
+It’s even more difficult if you’re sending out thousands of products.

 Alternatives to Fulfillment by Amazon